ADD CONDITION

 Pediatric Use

-Please be aware of a choking hazard for small children.
-The lozenge contains small parts that could pose a choking risk for kids under 4 years old.
-Always ensure that children are seated and supervised while they are eating to keep them safe.
+Please be aware of a choking hazard for children under 4 years old due to small parts.
+Always ensure that your child is seated and supervised while they are eating to prevent any accidents.

 Geriatric Use